 When riding you should always be able to hear the traffic and crosswalk signals around you.
 Wearing headphones is dangerous.
 It can easily distract you from hearing all the other sounds that are going on around you, like emergency sirens, warning honks, and backup beepers.

 If you’ve been injured, give us a call at Zuber and Brioux.
-We can help you get the justice and compensation you deserve.
+We are an Ottawa accident lawyer and can help you get the justice and compensation you deserve.